 In December 2017, my inimitable mother decided to spend the winter in the Pacific Northwest.
 She wanted a navigator to help her drive There and Back Again across this glorious country.
 What happened in between-and since- was legendary… and birthed the seed that has been growing into Pictures, Parks and Promises.

 Pictures, Parks and Promises will be a series of exploratory artworks in media and techniques as varied as the wilderness they depict.
 I am exploring ideas of environment, stewardship and ownership in the context of our national parks, public and protected lands.
-I am creating a body of 10-15 artworks in various media, exploring new studio techniques and further developing my artistic voice.
-I will dialogue with the public throughout the process in my blog, and catalogue the environmental and artistic journey in an ebook and a printed premium softcover art book.
+I am creating a body of artworks in various media, exploring new studio techniques and further developing my artistic voice.
+I will dialogue with the public throughout the process in my blog, and catalogue the environmental and artistic journey in an ebook and a printed premium softcover art journal.
 Through an upcoming Kickstarter project, I will offer my community a medley of ways to participate, from ways they can evoke change in their own communities to co-creating unique works of art.
 My goal is to inspire inspiration, conversation, education and activism through artistic expression.

 Art, outreach, education and change!
 My newly created body of artwork will invite and inspire my supporters to get to know our public lands and resources for themselves, and familiarize them with processes and procedures that allow individual involvement in enjoyment and stewardship.
 Perhaps they will journey to experience the parks for themselves.
 Perhaps they will realize how much is close to home, and how many different ways there are to achieve protection.
 Perhaps they will be inspired to a new level of personal activism.
 Perhaps they will spread awareness of both the parks and myriad awesome ways to enjoy them, such as the “Every Kid in a Park” program.
 Perhaps they will ask more and deeper questions, or create their own art and outcry, continuing the journey.
 While I am creating a body of artwork, the goal is not to just hang it on a wall.
 I will also be spreading the images and their message of engagement and stewardship through the printed publications, in person and online outreach.
 My goal is to bring my art to a public that may not ever step foot inside a museum, but who lives in the world I’m striving to protect.